Treatment of unstable intertrochanteric fracture femur by proximal femoral nail (PFN) versus cemented bipolar hemiarthroplasty

 Authors

-1 Department of Orthopaedic Surgery, Qalyub Specialized Hospital, Qalyub, Egypt
+1 Orthopaedic Surgery Department, Qalyub Specialized Hospital, Qalyub, Egypt

-2 Department of Orthopaedic Surgery, Faculty of Medicine for girls, Al-Azhar University,Cairo,Egypt
+2 Orthopaedic Surgery Department, Faculty of Medicine for Girls, Cairo, Al-Azhar University,Egypt.

 Abstract

 Background: Treatment of unstable intertrochanteric fractures in elderly osteoporotic patients is challenging and still controversial.
-Key point of surgical treatment is to achieve an early mobilization with full-weight bearing which can be achieved by good anatomical reduction and fixation, or by hip arthroplasty.
+The key point of surgical treatment is to achieve early mobilization with full weight bearing which can be achieved by good anatomical reduction and fixation, or by hip arthroplasty.

-Objective: This study aimed to compare the results of using proximal femoral nail (PFN) versus cemented bipolar hemiarthroplasty (BH) in treatment of unstable intertrochanteric fractures. regarding time to full weight bearing, operative time, blood loss and post operative complications.
+Objective: This study aimed to compare the results of using proximal femoral nail (PFN) versus cemented bipolar hemiarthroplasty (BH) in the treatment of unstable intertrochanteric fractures.
+As regards time to full weight bearing, operative time, blood loss, and post-operative complications.

 Keywords